 A contract signing in 2019 between Stadler US and SBCTA cleared the path to begin the manufacturing of the first two-car hydrogen-powered passenger train to operate in the United States.
 Providing a hydrogen-powered rail vehicle to passengers is a critical milestone demonstrating SBCTA’s investment in the county’s sustainable future, zero-emission transportation options and the transition away from using fossil fuels to protect the health of its 2.1 million residents and visitors.

 To support the operations of the ZEMU vehicle, specific upgrades and modifications are required to the existing Arrow Maintenance Facility to facilitate hydrogen storage, refueling and required safety enhancements.
-The storage and fueling facility is currently in the environmental phase and construction is expected to begin in late 2022.
+The storage and fueling facility is currently in the design phase and construction is expected to begin in late 2023.

 ZEMU will offer passengers the most environmentally rail friendly vehicle in the United States and deliver a balanced and sustainable transportation system for San Bernardino County’s future.